learn-co-curriculum/phase-0-git-version-control-basics/README.md

 Git lets us know that it has put `/Users/avi/my-git-project` under its protection.
 Git also tells us that it stores its own data in the `.git` directory.
-This hidden directory, `.git`, is what Git uses to keep important stuff, like the commit history.
+This hidden directory, `.git`, is where Git keeps important stuff, like the commit history.
 Don't go in there and start randomly deleting things!
 That said, if ever you do `git init` in the wrong directory, you can `rm -rf .git` and return the directory to a plain-old, unprotected directory.